-On a cold engine, place the throttle midway between the "SLOW" and "FAST" positions and pull choke (except Kohler EFI units) to the "ON" position.
+On a cold engine, place the throttle midway between the "SLOW" and "FAST" positions and push choke lever forward to the "ON" position.
 Turn ignition switch to the "start" position.
 Release the switch as soon as the engine starts.

 IMPORTANT: DO NOT crank the engine continuously for more then ten (10) seconds at a time.
 If the engine does not start, allow a 60 second cooldown period between starting attempts.
 Failure to follow these guidelines can burn out the starter motor.